|Grant Program:||Postdoctoral Research Training Program in the Education Sciences|

 As part of their training, postdoctoral fellows receive hands-on training, professional development support, and funds to cover research, travel, stipend, and benefits.
 The typical fellowship lasts 2 years, with a range of 1 to 3 years.

 Why Postdoctoral Training?

 In order to advance knowledge and theory in education research, the field needs highly skilled, well-trained researchers who are prepared with expertise in not only methodology and theory but also in communication and dissemination.
 Many talented potential researchers finish their doctoral programs with some, but not all, of the skills necessary to be effective education researchers.
-To help support their continued development, the Institute supports teams of trainers across the country to recruit and train the next generation of researchers.
+To help support their continued development, IES supports postdoctoral training programs across the country to recruit and train the next generation of researchers.

 IES is specifically interested in ensuring that the next generation of researchers is prepared to conduct and use the type of work that IES funds.
 Thus, IES expects that fellows trained through this program will continue to work in the broad field of education research whether that be in academia, research firms, the private sphere (e.g., as curriculum developers), or the public sphere (e.g., as analysts for local, state, or federal agencies).

 Since 2005, NCER has funded 47 Postdoctoral Training grants to universities that have trained a total of 208 postdoctoral fellows.
 Of these 208 fellows, the majority are female (67%).
 The following is the racial and ethnic breakdown of fellows for whom IES has data: